Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC): Experiments

 \textbf{Models.} We make use of Stable Diffusion V1.5 and V2.0 (SD1.5 and SD2.0).
 Since Concept QuickLook does not directly utilize the SD model, the primary role of the model is to determine the embedding space and the validation of the concept file used to customize the dataset.
 Furthermore, SD1.5 and SD2.0 adopt different CLIP encoders \cite{pmlr-v139-radford21a}, and accordingly the encoders are different for concept extraction.
 As a result, the embedding space corresponding to concept generation is also different, and in practice it is necessary to focus on the specific model used.

 \textbf{Datasets.} We did not have an existing dataset to utilize.
-Therefore, we constructed the required dataset by collecting as well as extracting the concepts from the platform itself.
-Specifically, there are two sources of experimental data.
-On the one hand, we download concept files from the Civitai and Hugging Face, record their pseudo-words and text descriptions, and categorize them (\textit{Downloads}).
-In addition, we use concepts to generate images to verify whether there are any inconsistencies with the example diagrams and text descriptions.
-On the other hand, we use the concept extraction model to generate concept files, and similarly, set pseudo-words and text descriptions, and organize them into classes (\textit{Customizations}).
-In the experiments, the dataset contains a total of 800 samples, with 500 Downloads and 300 Customizations.
-All concept classes in the dataset are manually labeled.
-The NSFW concept constitutes 15\% of the dataset, with 5\% originating from platform downloads and 10\% from concept extraction.
-NSFW concepts from Downloads are distinguished by whether malicious content is generated through the concept images, while the NSFW concepts from Customizations are differentiated by the input images prior to concept extraction.
+It is worth noting that malicious concept detection is, to the best of our knowledge, first explored in this work.
+No publicly available dataset currently exists for this specific task.
+Therefore, we manually constructed and annotated a benchmark dataset using concept files collected from multiple public platforms, including Civitai and Hugging Face.
+Although manual labeling may introduce subjective bias, we mitigated this by adopting double annotation and cross-verification to ensure consistency.

-It should be noted that NSFW concepts are not readily and publicly available because of their intrinsic peculiarities, so we use images from the dataset Gore-Blood-Dataset-v1.0 \cite{Gore-Blood-Dataset-v1.0} and Gore Dataset \cite{gore-kfldh_dataset} to extract the concepts.
+Therefore, we manually constructed a benchmark dataset using concept files collected from multiple public platforms, including Civitai and Hugging Face.
+Manual labeling inevitably involves subjective judgment; thus, to enhance reliability, we adopted a double-annotation procedure with cross-verification.
+The dataset is built from two sources of experimental data.
+First, we download concept files from Civitai and Hugging Face, record their pseudo-words and text descriptions, and categorize them (\textit{Downloads}).
+For each downloaded concept, we additionally generate images to verify whether inconsistencies exist between the example diagrams and the provided textual descriptions.
+Second, we use the concept extraction model to generate concept files and assign pseudo-words and textual descriptions accordingly (\textit{Customizations}).
+These generated concepts are organized into classes following the same procedure as platform downloads.